jordanjmartinez/ghost-siem-simulator/README.md

 **G.H.O.S.T.** (Guided Help for Operations & Security Triage) is a full-stack **Security Information and Event Management** (SIEM) simulation that replicates a real-world **Security Operations Center** (SOC) environment.

-It includes real-time log ingestion, alert detection, incident reporting, and threat analytics.
-Designed for cybersecurity analyst training, scenario-based threat response, and demonstrating a T1 SOC analyst workflow in a home-lab setting.
+It includes live alert generation, incident reporting, threat analytics, and grouped threat triage.
+The platform is designed for cybersecurity analyst training, blue team workflows, and hands-on portfolio development in a home lab environment.

 # Features